mherrmann/matrixlock/README.md

 ![i3lock-matrix Demo](demo.gif)

 The script [matrixlock.py](matrixlock.py) in this repository lets you use the Matrix as i3's lock screen.
-It uses Python 3, _xfce4-terminal_, _cmatrix_ and _bash_.
-You should not find it too difficult to edit the script to use a different stack.

 ## Requirements

+The script currently has the requirements below.
+You should not find it too difficult to edit [matrixlock.py](matrixlock.py) to use a slightly different stack, such as a different terminal.
+If you do do that, please submit a Pull Request to share your work with others.

  * Python 3.7+
  * Bash
  * Compton
  * xfce4-terminal
  * [cmatrix](https://github.com/abishekvashok/cmatrix)

-You should not find it too difficult to edit [matrixlock.py](matrixlock.py) to use a slightly different stack, such as a different terminal.
-If you do do that, feel free to submit a Pull Request to share your work with others.

 ## Set up